 I have been fascinated with cars since my pre-teen years.
 I started by building plastic models and reading magazines and by the time I was old enough to earn some money by delivering newspapers and cutting lawns I was saving every penny for the day when I could buy a real one.
 That day came in 1960 when I was 15 years old and found a 1932 Model "A" Ford for sale for the exact amount of money I had - $350.
 It took some selling to get my dad to approve of the purchase but with the promise that I would not drive it until I had a valid driver's license he finally gave in.

 The car had been parked for some time and the owner made no promises about its condition, but I did not care.
-It had mechanical brakes that our insurance company said would have to be replaced hydraulic brakes, but I did not care.
+It had mechanical brakes that our insurance company said would have to be replaced with hydraulic brakes, but I did not care.
 And it would not start, but I did not care.
 It was a car on four inflated tires, meaning we could tow it home, and in my mind everything else was fixable.
-What I was was a finished beauty, like the 1931 Ford Model A pictured here.
+What I pictured was was a finished beauty, like the 1931 Ford Model A pictured here.

 We towed it home and put it on jack stands in the backyard and I went to work.
 I was out of money so I spent the first few weeks learning about what I had and planning for what needed to be done.
 I found a used Chilton's Manual and spent evenings reading it from cover to cover.
 As I earned money I bought paint remover and cans of spray primer and stripped the paint from one end to the other.
 Meanwhile I studied the brake situation and determined that the hydraulic system from a 1940 Ford would be the ideal fit, and found an affordable system in a nearby junk yard.
 It seems that I was always broke but it did not matter.
 Between school and outside work it took several weeks to modify the brakes and when I did get ahead I bought a set of steel rims and recapped tires.